Hope for Dysphagia:

 SLPs can provide a great help to the entire dementia team , which includes the patient/family/caregivers, with a palliative care focus.
 Diet modifications may be required to prevent actually dying from choking with airway blockage (asphyxiation).
 Mildly thick liquids may still be needed for some patients to consume liquids more comfortably with less gross aspiration, which can also cause significant discomfort in many people.
 The SLP can provide strategies to keep the person on a thin liquid with less aspiration or less risk (i.e., improving oral hygiene).

 So, yes, as the authors note: “it is time to rethink the way health-care professionals and we as a society address dysphagia.”
 The way we rethink dysphagia, is for the medical team to use the entire multidisciplinary deglutition team.
-Have SLPs not be a part of this team, because physicians erroneously think that the SLP will just recommend NPO?
+Have SLPs not been a part of this team because physicians erroneously think that the SLP will just recommend NPO?

 Bonus Section on Hope for Dysphagia:

 “A couple of days without food may be torture, but more than that means starvation.”

 “Dinner at a nursing home near you may look like a dystopian fast-food stop: a hallway of humans suffering from dementia with bags of…”

 First of all, the medical team needs to stop using the word: “starvation.”
 This guilt trip is what leads the family members of patients with Dementia to decide on the placement of the feeding tube.
 They do not want to be accused of starving their loved one to death.
 The medical team needs to have discussions that include accurate information.
 People who are at the end of life are often satisfied by just a few bites or sips of water, and do not suffer from the feeling of starvation, according to much hospice and nursing research.